Tsai Ming-yen (diplomat): Education and academic career

-Tsai completed a Bachelor of Arts in political science from Soochow University, followed by a Master of Laws from Tamkang University, and subsequently earned a doctorate in war studies at King's College London.
+Tsai was born to Tsai Cheng-yen and Pei-chun.
+He graduated with a Bachelor of Arts (B.A.) in political science from Soochow University and earned a Master of Laws (LL.M.) from Tamkang University.
+He then completed doctoral studies in England at King's College London, where he earned his Ph.D. in war studies from the Department of War Studies, King's College London, in 2000.
+His doctoral dissertation was titled, "The Limits of Sino-Russian Military Cooperation after the End of the Cold War".

 In the early 2000s, Tsai was an associate research fellow within the division of strategic and international studies at the Taiwan Research Institute.
 By 2005, Tsai had been appointed an assistant professor of international politics at National Chung Hsing University.
 As an academic, Tsai commented on Cross-Strait relations, China–United States relations, Taiwan–United States relations, and the People's Liberation Army.

 Diplomatic career

 In June 2017, Tsai took office as deputy secretary-general of the National Security Council, alongside secretary-general Yen Teh-fa.
 While working at the NSC, Tsai Ming-yen traveled as part of the presidential delegation to Eswatini, Paraguay, and Haiti.
 He attended APEC Papua New Guinea 2018 as a member of the delegation representing the Tsai Ing-wen presidential administration.
 In Taiwan, Tsai Ming-yen commented on a meeting Tsai Ing-wen held with Governor of Colorado Jared Polis in July 2019, and led a May 2020 meeting with United States Bureau of East Asian and Pacific Affairs Deputy Assistant Secretary for North Korea Alex Wong.
 He was questioned by the Legislative Yuan about the Hong Kong national security law that same month.

 Tsai Ming-yen's appointment as Taiwan's representative to the European Union and Belgium was announced in June 2020.
 As representative to the EU, Tsai met with European Parliament vice-president Nicola Beer in December 2020, and marked the tenth anniversary of the Schengen visa waiver's application to Taiwan in 2021.
 In August 2022, Tsai was named deputy foreign minister.
 Tsai remained at his European post through October 2022, and took office as deputy minister by November.
 As deputy foreign minister, Tsai visited Poland in December 2022 to sign three memorandums of understanding regarding trade and the semiconductor industry.
 Later that month, he hosted a banquet for Polish politician Anna Fotyga in Taiwan and met with Tony Fernandes, the deputy assistant secretary of the Department of State's Bureau of Economic and Business Affairs, and the first senior US official to visit Taiwan since US President Joe Biden assumed office.
 In mid-January 2023, Tsai hosted a banquet for the first delegation of Spanish Congress of Deputies members to visit Taiwan since November 2019.

 On 26 January 2023, Tsai was appointed director-general of the National Security Bureau.